-I am a student at Columbia College who has a big crush on a friend of mine.
+I am a college student who has a big crush on a friend of mine.
 While we are pretty close, I am not interested in ruining a good relationship if he isn't interested.
 The thing is that I have begun recently picturing myself married to this guy in thirty years and seeing him across the breakfast table talking about our kids.
 I've never felt this way about a guy before.
 It has usually been more superficial.
 I keep meaning to tell him but I get really shy because of my fear of destroying our friendship.
 I think about him often.
 What should I do?

 Looking for a little advice from a third party

 Dear Looking for a little advice from a third party,

 It’s not hard to see how mixing friendship with romance could get messy, but the fact that you’ve already put so much thought into this shows how much your friendship means to you.
 Before you start planning too far into the future, it may be wise to find out if the feelings are mutual.
 You might wait it out and see how things naturally develop, but you could also be more direct and have a conversation with him about how you feel.
 Since the two of you are already so close, it puts you in a great position — solid friendships can often weather a conversation about these types of feelings, even if it is difficult or awkward for a bit.